espoirMur/espoir.github.io-old/_posts/2018-08-16-Test-Driven-development.md

 From a TDD preceptive we should write tests before writing the code.
 We have just learned that it is a best practice to write units test before fixing a bug especially when we are maintaining code.

-## How should we write unit tests?
+## How should we use TDD ?
+Ideally

+*A programmer taking a TDD approach refuses to write a new function until there is first a test that fails because that function isn’t present.
+In fact, they refuse to add even a single line of code until a test exists for it.*

 Every decent programing language has a unit test framework. for python, we have unittest , pytest and flasktest just to name some.